sktime/community-org/events/doc-sprint.md

 # sktime doc sprint
 > The Great Documentation Overhaul

-Community members of all experience levels are invited to the sktime doc sprint, taking place in the week of August 16 - 19, 2021.
+Community members of all experience levels are invited to the sktime doc sprint, taking place in the week of **August 16 - 19**, 2021.

 **Please [register](https://www.eventbrite.co.uk/e/sktime-doc-sprint-tickets-164990684579) and join our [Discord](https://discord.com/invite/gqSab2K) server!**

 ## Schedule
-The core event hours are 2-5pm (UTC).
+The core event hours are **2-5pm (UTC)**.

 People are invited to keep working together outside core hours, depending on time zones and availability, by joining the [Discord](https://discord.com/invite/gqSab2K) server.